pyatsysh/website-pyatsysh-serve/content/journal-articles/paper_9/index.md

 ---
-title: 'Microscopic aspects of wetting using classical density-functional theory'
+title: 'Mean-field phenomenology of wetting in nanogrooves'
-enumerate_ind: 15 # enumeration index
+enumerate_ind: 9 # enumeration index
 is_title_year: true # add year to title

 # Authors